Greater Stella Area

 The Stella Field

-The Stella field lies approximately 158 miles (255 km) East of Aberdeen, Scotland, in the Central Graben Area of the Central North Sea in water depths of about 295 feet (90 m)
+The Stella field lies approximately 158 miles (255 km) East of Aberdeen, Scotland, in the Central Graben Area of the Central North Sea in water depths of about 295 feet (90 m).
+Discovered in 1979 in Block 30/6-2.
+The Stella field is a 6 well subsea tieback to the FPF-1 production facility and produces from the Stella Andrew sandstone reservoir containing light oil and rich gas condensate and the Stella Ekofisk reservoir containing a volatile oil.

-The Harrier Field
+The Harrier field

 The Harrier field lies approximately 158 miles (255 km) East of Aberdeen, Scotland, in the Central Graben Area of the Central North Sea in water depths of about 295 feet (90 m).
+Discovered in 2003 in Block 30/6-4.
+The Harrier field is 1 well subsea tieback to the FPF-1 production facilities and the field comprises the Harrier Ekofisk and Harrier Tor chalk reservoirs, both containing gas condensate.
+Stella and Harrier are about 7 km apart, but equidistant from Aberdeen.

 The Vorlich Field

+The Vorlich field lies approximately 150 miles (241 km) east of Aberdeen, Scotland in the Central North Sea in water depths of about 262 feet (80 m).
 The Vorlich field contains hydrocarbons in a Palaeocene sandstone reservoir and production is via 2 wells tied back to the FPF-1 floating production facility, which lies at the centre of the Greater Stella Area production hub.